 An MRI is the best test to assess the size, location, and number of fibroids.
 This information helps determine what treatment options are best for you.
 Fibroids are highly treatable and do not always require removal to alleviate symptoms.

-At the Alate Fibriod Center, we offer you the chance to experience relief from fibroids without surgery.
+At the Alate Fibroid Center, we offer you the chance to experience relief from fibroids without surgery.
 Uterine Fibroid Embolization (UFE) is a minimally-invasive procedure that safely and effectively shrinks fibroids and alleviates their symptoms.
 To learn more, please visit our Uterine Fibroid Embolization page.